-As Deere presses its advantage with an unmatched connected fleet of datagathering machines, the company will be able to offer increasingly more valuable insights to farmers.
+As Deere presses its advantage with an unmatched connected fleet of data-gathering machines, the company will be able to offer increasingly more valuable insights to farmers.
 As Deere's data advantage grows, it will become increasingly more attractive for new customers to enter its ecosystem.
 It will also become more difficult for existing customers to leave.

 The growing role of recurring software and data-management subscriptions in Deere's business could smooth out the cyclical nature of the agricultural cycle.

 Even through the ups and downs of the crop cycle, Deere's revenues have steadily increased over the long run - up 300% in the last two decades:

 Over the same period, Deere's net income has risen 6.5x, or more than double the rate of revenue growth.
 This is a result of Deere's steadily growing profit margins, driven by the company's investments into new technology and its premium pricing power versus the competition.

-We believe this trend toward margin expansion will continue as the company introduces the next generation of Al-based farming equipment and software.
-Deere's profit margins reached new all-time highs of 16% in 2023, with current analyst estimates indicating more upside ahead in 2024:
+We believe this trend toward margin expansion will continue as the company introduces the next generation of AI-based farming equipment and software.
+Deere's profit margins reached new all time highs of 16% over the last 12 months, with current analyst estimates indicating more upside ahead in 2024:

-Deere's profit margins reached new all-time highs of 16% in 2023, with current analyst estimates indicating more upside ahead in 2024:

 Deere's business is very capital efficient, generating 14% free cash flow margins and 30% returns on equity.
 This high capital efficiency allows the company to return substantial profits to shareholders.
-Over the last 20 years, the company increased its dividend 10-fold from \$0.11 per share to \$1.47 in 2023.
+Over the last 20 years, the company increased its dividend 10-fold from \$0.11 per share to \$1.25 today.
 Over the same period, consistent buybacks have reduced the share count by 40% from 500 million to 300 million.